alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/checking-eligibility.md

 // If gas sponsorship ineligible, baypass paymaster middleware by passing in the paymasterAndData override

 // Empty paymasterAndData indicates that there will be no paymaster involved
-// and the user will be paying for the gas fee even when `withAlchemyGasManager` is configured on the provider
+// and the user will be paying for the gas fee even when `AlchemyGasManager` is configured on the client

 const elligibility = await smartAccountClient.checkGasSponsorshipEligibility({
   target: "0xTargetAddress",